-- 230. Plaintiff is a black woman of West Indian descent who falls within a protected class of individuals. - 231.
-Plaintiff performed satisfactorily since her job performance met or exceeded the Defendants' expectations. - 232.
-The conduct by Defendants Allied, Tarantola, Feeney, and McNamara, as alleged herein, constituted unlawful discriminatory practices and unlawful discrimination on the basis of race and national origin in violation of the New York State Human Rights Law § 296 et seq. - 233.
-Defendants Allied, Tarantola, Feeney, and McNamara subjected Plaintiff to adverse employment actions on account of her protected status and denied her equal opportunity and treatment in the conditions of employment.

-- 234. By the acts and practices described above, Defendants Allied, Tarantola, Feeney, and McNamara, directly and/or through employees and/or agents, subjected Plaintiff to discrimination in violation of the New York State Human Rights Law. - 235.
-Defendants Allied, Tarantola, Feeney, and McNamara exercised managerial and/or supervisory control over Plaintiff, participated in the discriminatory acts, and failed to take correction action. - 236.
-As a result of Defendants' discrimination in violation of the New York State

-Human Rights Law, Plaintiff has been denied employment opportunities providing substantial compensation and benefits, entitling her to injunctive and equitable monetary relief, and she has suffered anguish, humiliation, distress, inconvenience, and loss of enjoyment of life due to
+- 229. Plaintiff is a black woman of West Indian descent who falls within a protected class of individuals. - 230.
+Plaintiff performed satisfactorily since her job performance met or exceeded the Defendants' expectations. - 231.
+The conduct by Defendants Allied, Tarantola, Feeney, and McNamara, as alleged herein, constituted unlawful discriminatory practices and unlawful discrimination on the basis of race and national origin in violation of the New York State Human Rights Law § 296 et seq. - 232.
+Defendants Allied, Tarantola, Feeney, and McNamara subjected Plaintiff to adverse employment actions on account of her protected status and denied her equal opportunity and treatment in the conditions of employment. - 233.
+By the acts and practices described above, Defendants Allied, Tarantola, Feeney, and McNamara, directly and/or through employees and/or agents, subjected Plaintiff to discrimination in violation of the New York State Human Rights Law. - 234.
+Defendants Allied, Tarantola, Feeney, and McNamara exercised managerial and/or supervisory control over Plaintiff, participated in the discriminatory acts, and failed to take correction action. - 235.
+As a result of Defendants' discrimination in violation of the New York State compensation and benefits, entitling her to injunctive and equitable monetary relief, and she has suffered anguish, humiliation, distress, inconvenience, and loss of enjoyment of life due to Defendants' actions, entitling her to compensatory damages.